December 18, 2006: Apple fans mourn the death of the iPhone before it even launches.

 News of the new iPhone’s release took the internet by surprise.
 Before word spread that this was a Cisco device, many people speculated that Apple was debuting the device out of nowhere.
 A few days before Cisco’s announcement, Gizmodo writer Brian Lam wrote that the iPhone would be announced Monday.
 “I guarantee it,” the cryptic article read.
 “It isn’t what I expected at all.
 And I’ve already said too much.”

-Although fans expected an iPhone from Apple, most people figured that would land in early 2007 (exactly when Steve Jobs showed off the company’s now-famous device for the first time).
+Although fans expected an iPhone from Apple, most people figured that would land in early 2007.
+(That’s exactly when Steve Jobs showed off the company’s now-famous device for the first time.)

 Confusingly, Cisco’s new VOIP (voice over Internet Protocol) handsets were part of a family of devices branded as iPhones, although they were actually called the CIT400 and WIP320.
-The $179.99 WIP320, meanwhile, also came with Skype software, and was compatible with Wi-Fi.
+The $179.99 WIP320, meanwhile, was compatible with Wi-Fi.
+Both came preloaded with Skype.

 A story dating back to 1998

 Cisco’s new handsets weren’t actually the first iPhones.
-Back in 1998, a company called InfoGear showed off an “iPhone” at CES.
+Back in 1998, a company called InfoGear showed off an “iPhone” at the Consumer Electronics Show.
 Costing $499, with extra charges for internet access, the device made very early use of touch technology, visual voicemail, basic apps and more.
 The company positioned the device to “co-exist with PCs much as the microwave co-exists with a conventional oven.”

 Unfortunately, despite good reviews, the InfoGear iPhone only sold around 100,000 units.
 Cisco acquired InfoGear, along with the iPhone trademark, in 2000.